 Symptoms of Parkinson vary from person to person.
-The symptoms may appear slowly and in no particular order.
-Early symptoms may be subtle and may progress over many years before reaching a point where they interfere with normal daily activities.
+The symptoms may appear slowly and in no certain order.
+Early symptoms may be subtle.
+They may slowly get worse over many years before reaching a point where they mess with normal daily activities.

 Other symptoms are divided into motor (movement-related) and non-motor symptoms.